 Suits.
 A closet must-have — the cherry on top for any capsule wardrobe.
 And, one of the most timeless pieces of clothing in your wardrobe.
 But, do you actually know if your suit is fitting you correctly?
 Are your sleeves too long?
 Pants not tapered enough?
 Are you wearing a 32 jacket when you should be wearing a 34 slim?
 A suit is that crucial closet essential that when it fits, you look great; and when it doesn’t, you really miss the mark.

 Pro Tip: Before taking the next step of purchasing a suit, make sure to find a seamstress, tailor, or local retailer within your area that can take your measurements.
 Even if you’ve purchased suits in the past and think you know your measurements, it’s good to have a professional recommend sizing and cut (Slim, Classic, or Modern Fit) for you based on your unique body type.
-Especially if you’re going to be buying your suit off-the-rack and online, knowing your measurements and what cut to purchase is key to getting off on the right foot.
+Especially if you’re going to be buying your suit off-the-rack and online, knowing your measurements and what cut to purchase is key to getting off on the right foot for your suit alterations.

 The shoulder area of a suit or sport coat is crucial to achieving the perfect fit.
 Why?
 Firstly, when the shoulders of a suit jacket are too big, it’s extremely noticeable.
 Take a look at the image below to get an idea of what we’re talking about.
 Secondly, the shoulder area of a sport is a bit difficult and expensive to alter.
 So, instead of spending more money on tailoring, invest in a higher quality suit that is your correct size from the start.